NIRDESH

 National Institute for Research and Development in Defence Shipbuilding (NIRDESH) is India's first centre for research and development in defence shipbuilding that is being established at Chaliyam near Beypore in the Kozhikode district of Kerala.

 Upon full completion in 2016, it is expected to augment India's domestic defence production capabilities and be among Asia's largest centres for research and innovation in surface and submarine defence platforms.

-The position of Deputy Director General (DDG), based is New Delhi, is held by Commander (Retd) Dr. Dinesh Chandra Agarwal, previously with Manipal University Jaipur.
-The Project Director, based in Calicut, is Captain (Retd) B. Ramesh Babu.
+The position of Deputy Director General, based is New Delhi, is held by Commander Dinesh Chandra Agarwal, previously with Manipal University Jaipur.
+The Project Director, based in Calicut, is Ramesh Babu.

 Location

 The institute is being set up at Chaliyam which was once renowned for its shipbuilding industry and is close to the site of the landing of Vasco Da Gama in 1498.
 The institute is coming up in an area of 40.56 acres.

 History

 The foundation stone for the institute was laid by the Defence Minister, AK Antony on 4 January 2011 and it is the fifth defence undertaking to be established in Kerala during AK Antony's tenure as the Defence Minister.
-The institute is being set up at a cost of ₹600 crores with the funding coming from the Ministry of Defence and the four defence shipyards at Mumbai, Kolkata, Goa and Visakhapatnam and will operate as an autonomous institution under the Department of Defence Production.
+The institute is being set up at a cost of ₹600 crores with the funding coming from the Ministry of Defence and the four defence shipyards at Mazagon Dock Shipbuilders (Mumbai), Garden Reach Shipbuilders & Engineers (Kolkata), Goa Shipyard (Goa) and Hindustan Shipyard (Visakhapatnam) and will operate as an autonomous institution under the Department of Defence Production.

 Following the laying of the foundation stone the project encountered severe time overruns owing to delays in floating tenders and agitations by local people.
 While the initial phase of its construction was to have been completed in 2 years, little had been achieved in the 18 months following the stone-laying ceremony after local people organised and prevented the construction of a compound wall at the site.
 The Government of Kerala announced a comprehensive rehabilitation package for people affected by the project including provisions for their housing, education and health.

 In March 2013, the Board of Governors of NIRDESH met at New Delhi and announced that the institute would become operational in June 2013.

+As of June 2025, the institute is considered as "near-defunct".
+Reportedly, the last Deputy Director General attedned the institute for only 10 days out of his five and a half year-long tenure.
+Earlier, in 2017, the Finance Ministry also rejected a ₹200 crore worth revival project for the establishment.
+NIRDESH was restructured "as a society" with the DPSU shipyards as its "members" and the CMD of MDL as its "chairman and president".